Space discoveries that will blow your mind - NewsBreak

 Collision of neutron stars

 Scientists captured two neutron stars crashing into each other in 2017.
 When a star runs out of energy, it collapses into itself, resulting in either a neutron star or a black hole.
-The discovery revealed that these high-powered impacts not only produce gravitational waves that cause a ripple in space-time, but they result in heavy elements such as gold and platinum.Apollo 16 moonwalker reflects on mission’s 50th anniversary
+The discovery revealed that these high-powered impacts not only produce gravitational waves that cause a ripple in space-time, but they result in heavy elements such as gold and platinum.Moonwalker celebrates 50th anniversary with students in Huntsville

 7 / 31NASA